giovanniberti/sndcld/README.md

 - [x] If filename is not given, use URL to guess

 ## Dependencies
-The only dependences are libcurl (with SSL support) and CMake to build the project.
+The only dependencies are libcurl (with SSL support) and CMake to build the project.

 ## TODO
 - [x] Automatic build with CMake